RadialGames/Deck/README.md

 ﻿Deck
 ===========

+## Concept

 This is the `UPM` repository for Deck, the generic C# deck/card/shuffling abstraction library.

+When designing games, I often think about random events and items in terms of "cards in a deck."
+This makes it easier to conceptualize odds, weights, repetition, and probabilities.

+This library is a generic implementation of that concept -- it doesn't presuppose cards, and instead uses generic types of your own choosing.

+Feel free to send feedback, submit pull requests, or open issues!

+## Requirements

+- This packages requires access to the `System` and `System.Collections.Generic` namespaces, which should be trivial for any standard project package.
+- Tested in Unity 2019.4.0f1, should work in anything newer.
+- This package utilizes C# language features introduced in C# 8.0, and thus requires a compiler that supports that, eg:
+.NET Core 3.x or .NET 5.0+
+-
+## Installation

 Install it via the Unity Package Manager by:
 - Opening your project in Unity